kazuhiro4949/PagingKit/README.md

 pagingMenuViewController.cellAligenment = .center
 ```

-## Underline to have the same width as each title labbel
+## Underline to have the same width as each title label

 There is no feature to adjust the underline width in PagingKit.
 But you can adjust by yourself on your view controller.